Alejogb1/job-board/blog-data/how-do-i-use-addboolor-and-addimplication-in-cpsat-solvers.md

 The real power of these constructs comes from combining them within a larger model.
 It allows you to express fairly intricate logical dependencies that go far beyond basic linear constraints, something that the manufacturing scheduling project relied on heavily.

-Okay, let's dive into some code examples, each using a different context to illustrate a practical use case.
+, let's dive into some code examples, each using a different context to illustrate a practical use case.
 These examples assume you're working with a constraint solver library like Google OR-Tools, which is pretty common, but the principles will apply across most similar libraries.

 **Example 1: Machine Selection**